jvmiert/visage/readme.md

 - pixel 3 issue: https://github.com/twilio/video-quickstart-android/issues/470
 - maybe implement this: https://github.com/pion/ion-sdk-js/blob/master/src/stream.ts#L268

+## Mobile

+It seems right now that in mobile there is a severe restriction when it comes to playing back multiple streams of high quality.
+I have to figure out how many streams a mobile phone can play back at the same time at what resolution.
+Then I need to make a system that limits playback resolution on these devices.

 ## To test

 I need to validate the idea that you can get higher quality video conversation by relaying peers through servers instead of a single server.